 Most of the time, you should take all of your medicines as you usually do.
 DO NOT skip or double up on any medicine unless your provider tells you to.

 If you cannot eat your normal amount of carbohydrates, call your provider.
 You may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.
+You may also need to do this if your illness is making your blood sugar higher than normal.

 When to Call the Doctor